ssignal/talkingHistory/README.md

 # Talking History - AWS Lambda Web Application

-A Python web application for managing history items, running on AWS Lambda with API Gateway and DynamoDB.
+A Python web application for managing encrypted history items, running on AWS Lambda with API Gateway and DynamoDB.

 ## Features

 - **Google OAuth2 Login**: User authentication via Google with email authorization
+- **Client-Side Encryption**: All data encrypted with user's secret key before storing in DynamoDB
+- **User-Specific Data**: Each user can only see their own encrypted data
+- **Secret Key Management**: Secret key stored securely in browser localStorage
 - **Data Management**: Create, read, update, and delete history items
 - **Date-based Views**: Default 2-week data view with next/previous navigation
-- **Search Functionality**: Search by date range, name, or across all fields
+- **Advanced Search**: Search with AND/OR logic, case sensitivity options
 - **Two-stage Deployment**: Support for dev and op (production) environments
+- **Admin Features**: User management page for admins only

+## Security Model

+### Encryption
+- **Client-Side**: All sensitive data (name, text/description) is encrypted using AES encryption in the browser before sending to the server
+- **Secret Key**: User-provided secret key stored only in browser localStorage (never sent to server)
+- **DynamoDB**: Stores only encrypted data
+- **Search**: Performed client-side after decrypting data (for security)

+### Access Control
+- Users can only access their own data
+- Admin can manage user permissions
+- Email-based authorization in DynamoDB users table

 ## Architecture